Global Health Observatory

+Maternal mortality ratio per 100,000 live births (1985–2023), according to the WHO's Global Health Observatory.

 The Global Health Observatory (GHO) is a public health observatory established by the World Health Organization (WHO) to share data on global health, including statistics by country and information about specific diseases and health measures.
 The GHO tracks important information like "Response to the Millennium Development Goals".

 History

 The GHO was formed in around 2010 from the ashes of the WHO Statistical Information System, which was "upgraded... to provide you with more data, more tools, more analysis and more reports."

 In December 2012, the WHO announced that it was making improvements in its GHO to improve its accessibility and usability by "specialists such as statisticians, epidemiologists, economists and public health researchers as well as anyone with an interest in global health."

 Themes

 The GHO website is organized around themes.
 For each theme, key statistics are presented on the associated webpage, and more detailed data and reports are available for download.
 The themes include: